toddgr/Painterly-Rendering/README.md

-# Generating and Manipulating Vector Fields on 2D Surfaces
+# Generating and Manipulating Painterly Renderings of Images

 Current progress on Honors undergraduate thesis project.
 Aiming to create an application that allows a "painterly rendering" of an image or video as input.